 - Storage temperature swings that accelerate crystal growth

-When “grainy” shows up repeatedly, it’s a cue to tighten process controls-not just change the flavor.
+When “grainy” shows up repeatedly, tighten process controls—not just change the flavor.

 Off-smell and off-taste reviews aren't always about flavor

-When customers mention a “plastic smell” or “chemical taste,” it’s tempting to assume the flavor system is the culprit.
-In reality, gummies can be sensitive to the entire packaging ecosystem-especially because aroma compounds are volatile and headspace matters.
+When customers mention “plastic smell” or “chemical taste,” the instinct is to blame the flavor system.
+But gummies are sensitive to the whole packaging ecosystem—especially because aroma compounds are volatile and headspace matters.

 - Packaging compatibility concerns (interaction with cap liners, resins, inks, or adhesives)